OsmanDhaqane/cheese-ctf-tryhackme/README.md

 ## 9. User Flag

-After injecting my SSH public key and authenticating successfully, I gained shell access as the `comte` user.
+After injecting my SSH public key and authenticating successfully, I gained shell access as the `[REDACTED]` user.

 To confirm the session and capture the user flag, I ran: